JoakimKv/arsmagica_seasons/README.md

 - Then write the following in a web browser: localhost:8000 or your own "server adress".

 - The django app is running in a docker and the endpoint 'blogs/' by my other program in a containarized Flask app.
-The nginx and the mysql database is run on a ubuntu server, they are not dockerized and are run with services on the ubuntu server.
+The nginx and the mysql database is run on a Ubuntu server, they are not dockerized and are run with services on the Ubuntu server.
 The file 'blogs_seasons.conf' is needed to configure the different ports that are used to run the programs (the containarized apps: the 'Django app' and the 'Flask app').

 ## Environmental variables and secrets

-There are two environmental variables which are recommended to be set on the Ubunbtu server:
-- MYSQL_GIT_JK_USERNAME and MYSQL_GIT_JK_PASSWORD which is your username and password for the none root user for mysql.

 These secrets in your repository must be set (stored in your github repository):
 - The secrets in 'deploy.yml' (where 'secrets.' has been added to the code): secrets.SERVER_IP (Ubuntu server ip), secrets.SERVER_ROOT_USERNAME (the username for root, often root) and secrets.SSH_PRIVATE_KEY (your ssh key to connect to the server).
 They are stored in '.django_env', see '.django_env.example', for how it can look.
 The 'SecretVault' class (in the file 'secret_vault_class.py') handles these secrets.
+On the Ubuntu server they are stored in '/etc/secrets/mysql/keys/.django_env'.

 ## Running pytests